Doctor of Philosophy

 In summary, these studies introduced a technique that can be used to non-invasively and three-dimensionally examine joint congruency.
 The accuracy of this technique was assessed and its ability to predict regions of joint surface interactions was validated against a gold standard casting approach.
 Using the techniques developed in this thesis the complex relationship between injury, loading and mal-alignment as contributors to the development and progression of osteoarthritis in the upper extremity can be examined.

 Lalone, Emily A., "An Image-Based Tool to Examine Joint Congruency at the Elbow" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 889.